YushunChen/mini-amazon/README.md

 ```

 ## Notes related to Docker
-To create a superuser in Django within Docker
+To create a superuser in Django within Docker, first use `docker ps` to
+get the container id, then
 ```bash
 sudo docker exec -it <container_id> python3 manage.py createsuperuser
 ```